hed-standard/hed-standard.github.io/index.md

 ## How do I start?
 Check out the [Documentation page]({{ site.url }}/hed-docs) to start using HED tools to tag your data.

-## Tools

-1.Tools supporting HED tagging can be found at: [HED Tools](https://github.com/hed-standard).
-The repository organizes the tools by language, so the [matlab](https://github.com/hed-standard/hed-matlab) subdirectory contains HED tools for MATLAB.
-This repository also contains a zip file ready for installation as an EEGLAB plugin in the [eeglabplugin](https://github.com/hed-standard/hed-matlab/tree/master/EEGLABPlugin) directory.
-2. [rERP Toolbox](http://sccn.ucsd.edu/wiki/EEGLAB/RERP) is an open source Matlab toolbox for calculating overlapping Event Related Potentials (ERP) by multiple regression (an alternative to averaging).
-It can also perform regression on HED tags.
-3. [Interactive visualization of HED hierarchy](/interactive) in your web browser.

 ## Who is using HED tags?

 * [National Database for Autism Research (NDAR)](http://ndar.nih.gov/)